 Last summer a customer came into my shop with a nonrunning mower, I noticed it didn’t have an air filter fitted.
 I enquired, and what he told me, made me fear the worst for his little mower.
 He said, “the air filter fell off about two seasons ago”.

 A mower engine will run without an air filter, however prolonged use without the air filter risks damaging the piston and cylinder.

 By the end of this post, you’ll understand why running your mower without an air filter is a costly mistake in the making.

 Sure your mower will run without the filter and if your old filter is clogged with grass, dust, and debris, the mower will run even sweeter without the filter.

 The main function of the air filter is obvious, it prevents grass, dust, and grit ingestion.

 The filter also settles and uniforms airflow over the carburetor mouth.
 Even steady airflow makes for a smoother running, more powerful, and efficient engine.

 Risks Of No Air Filter

-Silica acts like a sand blasting media, eroding everything it comes in contact with.
+Silica acts as a sandblasting media, eroding everything it comes in contact with.

-Problems won’t arise initially but will eventually take its toll.
+Problems won’t arise initially but will eventually take their toll.
 How much damage depends on silica levels, how much and often you mow.